-We have a set of internal supporting policies already in place, including a Whistleblowing Policy and an Equality, Diversity and Dignity Policy, to protect against the risks of slavery and human trafficking.
-Further, as part of our governance arrangements, the Company’s supplier approval process will require confirmation of the controls undertaken by suppliers to combat slavery and human trafficking in their own organisations and supply chain.
+In addition, we have a set of internal supporting policies in place, including a Whistleblowing Policy and an Equality, Diversity and Dignity Policy, to protect against the risks of slavery and human trafficking.
+As part of the wider NEC group, we also adhere to the NEC Code of Conduct, which promotes ethical behaviour in all of our business and dealings.

-The Company’s directors and senior management take the responsibility for implementing the Company’s anti-slavery and human trafficking policies and procedures and shall provide adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within the Company or within its supply chain.
+The Company’s directors and senior management take the responsibility for implementing the Company’s anti-slavery and human trafficking policies and procedures and provide adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within the Company or within its supply chain.